Skip to Content

 2. Rick’s Cafe

-If you love the movie Casablanca, you will love this restaurant too.
 Inspired by the 1942 film, Casablanca, this restaurant is set in an old courtyard-style mansion with the walls of the old Medina of Casablanca built against it.

 This resto-piano bar is filled with architectural and decorative details from the movie as well as an authentic 1930s Pleyel piano – all details from the famous movie brought to life.